 (NOTE: There were several mantis issues opened up to deal with resolving other aspects of the LRM that need attention before we can bottom out on Interface Class refinement.
 In most of these cases, this will lead to a restriction to specific Interface Class features until we can resolve them.
 Where pertinent, I have noted the issue, the restriction, and the open mantis ticket).

+NOTE to the editor: All references in this document are post Mantis item 3001, which matches with the numbering in Draft 3

 Change sub-clause 8.1 as follows: